The Exercise Expert: This Popular Lifestyle Is Killing 1 Person Every 33 Seconds! Michael Easter

 Notable Quotes

-Embracing discomfort prevents long-term pain and injury
+Embracing discomfort is the antidote to long-term pain and physical degradation

 Products Mentioned